nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Filtering out flashcards  : `filter`

-Filters the specified flashcard based on the field input(s) by the user.
+Filters for specific flashcard(s) based on the field input(s) by the user.
 This will return all the flashcards whose fields match all the fields specified by the user.

 Format: `filter [c/CATEGORY] [r/RATING] [f/<yes|no>] [t/TAG]...`